Socket-Strips/socket-strips/DEPLOY.md

 * Set `CORS_ORIGIN` to the URL of the Vercel deployment, you can usually guess this using `{repo-name}.vercel.app` if `repo-name` is unique.

-* Connect repo to Heroku and deploy main branch, Procfile should take care of the rest.
+* Connect the `server` repo to Heroku and deploy main branch, Procfile should take care of the rest.

 ### Vercel Client